tyleretters/lordsofthepit.com/_posts/2024-11-10-fallingintothehabit.md

 The Gathering began with a queue of black-clad fellas outside DMen, awaiting doors to unlock at noon.
 With telltale backpacks in-tow, any well-versed observer along Belmont would surely recognize and appreciate the fearsome sweathoggery ready to uncoil.
 After a half hour or so of small talk, we fired Round 1.

 The Fall Brawl field was Necro-light this year, with just one such list (JP) among the T8.
 Shops (Baran), Stasis (Petray) and Willowgeddon (Semmens) were among the other top decks.
 A surplus of Zuran Orbs lengthened plenty of games and seemed to be the overall most-played ‘95 card in the room.
 After five rounds, Lord Tim Baran emerged undefeated with a Shops list featuring Jester’s Cap.
-Lord Robert Vincent, meanwhile, took the award for most ‘95 cards used (12) and a copy of The Duelist issue no. X.
+Lord Robert Vincent, meanwhile, took the award for most ‘95 cards used (12) and a copy of The Duelist issue no. 5 (June 1995).

 ![LOTP Toy Drive '24](/assets/images/fallbrawl7/lotptoydrive.jpg)

-Following a hiatus, the Lords were pleased to bring back the LOTP Toy Drive for 2024, spearheaded by our very own Lord Petray.
-The MTG Meatball selected XXX as this year’s beneficiary, and the Lords are collecting toys & donations up until December’s Holly Jolly Chaos event.
+Following a hiatus, the Lords are pleased to bring back the LOTP Toy Drive for 2024, spearheaded by our very own Lord Petray.
+The drive will benefit Children’s Charity of Orland Park, and the Lords are collecting toys & donations up until December’s Holly Jolly Chaos event.

 ![Loots](/assets/images/fallbrawl7/loots.jpg)